Battle for Hill 140: Aftermath

+M4A2(76)W HVSS "Easy 8" painted to resemble LCol.
+Worthington's tank "Boss".
+At the Beatty Street Drill Hall, in Vancouver.

 As a result of the battle, the Canadian battle group was almost completely destroyed.
 The total human losses amounted to at least 232 men.
 28th CAR list total casualties for Aug 9th as 88 men.
 The "Algonquin" Regiment lost 36 killed, 30 wounded, and 52 missing, totaling 118 men, including the regiment's commander and one of the company commanders.

 The German losses are not known.
 According to the commander of the "Hitlerjugend" division, Kurt Meyer, they were negligible, but the Canadians who participated in the battle assessed them as high, especially among the infantry.

 According to some Canadian historians, Worthington's mistake could have unexpectedly changed the course of the entire battle of Falaise if it had been discovered promptly by the Canadian command.
 It created an opportunity to introduce additional units into the breakthrough and penetrate behind the lines of the I SS Panzer Corps.
 However, this opportunity was not seized, and the destruction of the Canadian formation enabled the Germans to resolve the crisis caused by the enemy tanks penetrating their rear and to restore the continuity of the defensive lines north of Falaise.

 Hill 195 was occupied without resistance by the 4th AD early on the morning of August 10th.
 On the same day, the Polish 1st AD captured Estrées-la-Campagne and Hill 111.
 These gains, however, in view of the heavy losses suffered earlier, the loss of the element of surprise, and the strong German defense in the Quesnay forest, were not exploited.
 On August 11th, Simonds announced the end of Operation Totalize.
 Hill 140 was eventually taken by the Canadians on August 14th during the subsequent offensive of the II Canadian Corps – Operation Tractable.

 Thanks to reinforcements, the "British Columbia" Regiment was quickly rebuilt and participated in later combat operations of their division.
 By the end of World War II, it recorded the highest losses of all Canadian armored regiments (335 men and 120 tanks).
 SS-Obersturmbannfuhrer Max Wünsche received the Oak Leaves to the Knight's Cross two days after the battle.
 Less than two weeks later, his kampfgruppe was destroyed in Falaise, and he himself soon fell into Allied captivity.

 A monument located near the battlefield, on Hill 111 (along road D 131, between Estrées-la-Campagne and Maizières), commemorates the fallen soldiers of the "British Columbia" and "Algonquin" Regiments.
 They were buried at the Canadian War Cemetery in Bretteville-sur-Laize.
 In 1956, in honor of Lieutenant Colonel Don Worthington, one of the peaks in the Continental Ranges was named Mount Worthington.